awochna/breaker/README.md

 A Circuit Breaker in Elixir for making async HTTP(S) requests to external resources.
 Uses [HTTPotion](https://github.com/myfreeweb/httpotion) to make requests.

+The following README documentation is for the `master` branch.
+Maybe you're looking for the [0.1.1 docs](http://hexdocs.pm/breaker/0.1.1/)?

 ## Installation ##

 Add this project as a dependency in your mix.exs file: